blaubaer01/Dice_Sim/README.md

 # Dice Simulation Tool

-This Project is based on Python3.
+This Project is based on Python3 and Open Source.
+It simulates the probabilities of dice results and their distribution.

 Additional Packages are needed:

 Pandas: https://pandas.pydata.org/